kgstorm/Balboa-GS100-with-VL260-topside/README.md

 0   = center
 ```

+- Given the above bit mapping, the nubmer 7 would illuminate the top, top-right, and bottom-right segments, so those bits would be HIGH and the packet would look like this: 1110000.

 - Packet 4 (3 bits):
   - Bit 2 = pump status
   - Bit 1 = light status